ava-labs/avalanche-docs/docs/subnets/create-a-vm-blobvm.md

 #### UnsignedTx

-All [unsigned transactions](https://github.com/ava-labs/blobvm/blob/master/chain/unsigned_tx.go) have a common basic functionality along with their customizations. `BaseTx` handles all the common functionality.
+All [unsigned transactions](https://github.com/ava-labs/blobvm/blob/master/chain/unsigned_tx.go) have common basic functionality along with their customizations. `BaseTx` handles all the common functionality.
 For eg. `SetTx` and `TransferTx` have their implementation of the unsigned transaction, with a common extension from `BaseTx`.
-This will be explained later in the documentation.
+This is explained later in the doc.

 `TransferTx` and `SetTx` are unsigned transactions and have to implement the following methods: